14 Top-Rated Attractions & Things to Do in Toulon

-Toulon centers around its picturesque port, which is sheltered by the steep hillsides of the Faron Mountains.
-The Bay of Toulon is a beautiful natural harbor with multiple ports that provide berthing for a variety of watercraft, from small fishing boats to fashionable yachts and cruise ships.
-Along the scenic waterfront, palm-fringed sidewalks are lined with boutiques and the terraces of bustling brasseries.
+Toulon centers around a picturesque port, sheltered by the steep hillsides of Mont Faron.
+The Bay of Toulon is a beautiful natural harbor that provides berthing for a variety of watercraft, from small fishing boats to fashionable yachts and cruise ships.

-The city of Toulon combines the ambience of a Mediterranean seaside resort with the feel of a real working town, as it is France's main naval base, as well as a center of fishing and other industries.
-Toulon is also one of the best places to visit in Provence to experience the region's douceur de vivre (sweet life) and to visit traditional Provençal markets.
+The city of Toulon combines the ambience and attractions of a Mediterranean seaside resort with the feel of a real working town, as it is France's main naval base, as well as a center of fishing and other industries.

-There are so many wonderful things to do and places to see in Toulon.
+There are so many wonderful things to do and places to visit in Toulon.
 Make the most of your visit by using our guide to the city's top attractions.

 See also: Where to Stay in Toulon